Key West: Cuban presence

+Boat crowded with Cuban refugees arrives in Key West during the 1980 Mariel Boatlift.

 Key West is closer to Havana (106 mi) than it is to Miami (130 mi).
 In 1890, Key West had a population of nearly 18,800 and was the biggest and richest city in Florida.
 Half the residents were said to be of Cuban origin, and Key West regularly had Cuban mayors, including the son of Carlos Manuel de Céspedes, father of the Cuban Republic, who was elected mayor in 1876.
 Cubans were actively involved in reportedly 200 factories in town, producing 100 million cigars annually.
 José Martí made several visits to seek recruits for Cuban independence starting in 1891 and founded the Cuban Revolutionary Party during his visits to Key West.

 Key West received a large number of refugees during the Mariel Boatlift.
 Refugees continue to come ashore and, on at least one occasion, most notably in April 2003, flew hijacked Cuban Airlines planes into the city's airport.

+Culture and diversity

+With a wide variety of cultures, including Conchs, Cuban refugees and British immigrants, Key West is one of the most culturally diverse cities in Florida.
+The city has become a place where artists, LGBT, and people from all backgrounds and lifestyles feel welcome, reflecting the city's motto of One Human Family.
+Key West has one of the largest gay pride communities, with gay-oriented hotels, bars, and two annual pride festivals.